 Moist, well-drained soil enriched with plenty of compost or other organic matter.

-Cold tolerance varies with cultivar, with many mahonias hardy to -5°F (-21°C).
+Cold tolerance varies with cultivar, with many mahonias hardy to -21°C (-5°F).

-Topdress the root zone with a balanced organic fertilizer in spring, and keep plants mulched year-round to protect the plants’ shallow roots.
+Topdress the root zone with a balanced organic fertiliser in spring, and keep plants mulched year-round to protect the plants’ shallow roots.

 Sow and Plant

-Set out purchased plants from spring through early summer, setting them slightly high in the planting hole so the top of the root ball is barely covered with soil.
+Set out purchased plants from in autumn or spring, as long as your soil is not frozen, setting them slightly high in the planting hole so the top of the root ball is barely covered with soil.
 Water regularly, and cover the root zone with an organic mulch to keep the soil moist at all times.
 Once established, mahonia is reasonably drought tolerant.
-Spacing varies with the type grown, because mahonias vary from 3 feet 3 inches (1m), the mature spread of creeping mahonia, to 6 feet 6 inches (2m) for upright cultivars.
+Spacing varies with the type grown, because mahonias vary from 1m (3 feet 3 inches), the mature spread of creeping mahonia, to 2m (6 feet 6 inches) for upright cultivars.
 Check plant tags for a plant’s mature height and width.
-For containers, use one dwarf plant per 14-inch (35 cm) pot.
+For containers, use one dwarf plant per 35 cm (14-inch) pot.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.